gfranzini/tracer-manual/pos-tagging-lemmatisation-and-wordnets.md

 ![](assets/path.png)

-If you don't use a `.syns` file, you needn't delete the `SYNONYMS_FILE_NAME` property but must declare this in the _Preprocessing_ section of the configuration file.
+If you don't use a `.syns` file, you needn't delete the `SYNONYMS_FILE_NAME` property but must declare this in the_ Word-level Preprocessing_ section of TRACER's configuration file.

 ### Can the formatting be automated?